 MS-LS1 From Molecules to Organisms: Structures and Processes MS-LS1-6.
 Construct a scientific explanation based on evidence for the role of photosynthesis in the cycling of matter and flow of energy into and out of organisms.
 [Clarification Statement: Emphasis is on tracing movement of matter and flow of energy.]
 [Assessment Boundary: Assessment does not include the biochemical mechanisms of photosynthesis.]
-59-64, 65 SEP Science and Engineering Practices Constructing Explanations and Designing Solutions Constructing explanations and designing solutions in 6-8 builds on K-5 experiences and progresses to include constructing explanations and designing solutions supported by multiple sources of evidence consistent with scientific knowledge, principles, and theories.
-Construct a scientific explanation based on valid and reliable evidence obtained from sources (including the students' own experiments) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
+59-64, 65 SEP Science a nd Engineering Practices Constructing expl and progresses to supported by mul principles, and the • Construct a scien sources (includin and laws that de Ianations and Designing Solutions anations and designing solutions in 6-8 builds on K-5 experiences o include constructing explanations and designing solutions tiple sources of evidence consistent with scientific knowledge, eories. htific explanation based on valid and reliable evidence obtained from og the students' own experiments) and the assumption that theories scribe the natural world operate today as they did in the past and will o in the future.
 (MS-LS1-6) 8-9, 12-14 , 16, 24, 28-29, 46-47, 49, 58, 59-64, 65

-Connections to Nature of Science Scientific Knowledge is Based on Empirical Evidence • Science knowledge is based upon logical connections between evidence and explanations.
+Connections to Nature of Science Scientific Knowledge is Based on Empirical Evidence Science knowledge is based upon logical connections between evidence and explanations.
 (MS-LS1-6) 12-14 DCI Disciplinary Core Ideas LS1.C: Organization for Matter and Energy Flow in Organisms Plants, algae (including phytoplankton), and many microorganisms use the energy from light to make sugars (food) from carbon dioxide from the atmosphere and water through the process of photosynthesis, which also releases oxygen.
 These sugars can be used immediately or stored for growth or later use.
-10-11, 12-14 , 15, 20-24, 30 , 59-64, 65 PS3.D: Energy in Chemical Processes and Everyday Life The chemical reaction by which plants produce complex food molecules (sugars) requires an energy input (i.e., from sunlight) to occur.
-In this reaction, carbon dioxide and water combine to form carbon-based organic molecules and release oxygen. (secondary to MS-LS1-6) 11, 12, 14 , 15-16, 19-23, 59-64, 65 CCC Crosscutting Concepts Energy and Matter Within a natural system, the transfer of energy drives the motion and/or cycling of matter.
-(MS-LS1-6) 11, 15-16, 19-20, 59-64 CCSS ELA/Literacy Connections ELA RST.6-8.1 16, Literacy Skill Handbook (online) ELA RST.6-8.2 16, Literacy Skill Handbook (online) ELA WHST.6-8.2 24, 35, 59-64, Literacy Skill Handbook (online) ELA WHST.6-8.9 16, 21, 24, 33, Literacy Skill Handbook (online) CCSS Math Connections Math 6.EE.C.9 Math Handbook (online)
+10-11, 12-14 , 15, 20-24, 30, 59-64, 65 PS3.D: Energy in Chemical Processes and Everyday Life The chemical reaction by which plants produce complex food molecules (sugars) requires an energy input (i.e., from sunlight) to occur.
+In this reaction, carbon dioxide and water combine to form carbon-based organic molecules and release oxygen. (secondary to MS-LS1-6) 11, 12-14 , 15-16, 19-23, 59-64, 65 CCC Crosscutting Concepts Energy and Matter Within a natural system, the transfer of energy drives the motion and/or cycling of matter.
+(MS-LS1-6) 11, 15-16, 19-20, 59-64 CCSS ELA/Literacy Connections · ELA RST.6-8.1 16, Literacy Skill Handbook (online) ELA RST.6-8.2 16, Literacy Skill Handbook (online) ELA WHST.6-8.2 24, 35, 59-64, Literacy Skill Handbook (online) ELA WHST.6-8.9 16, 21, 24, 33, Literacy Skill Handbook (online) CCSS Math Connections Math 6.EE.C.9 Math Skill Handbook (online) ·

 MS-LS1 From Molecules to Organisms: Structures and Processes MS-LS1-7.
 Develop a model to describe how food is rearranged through chemical reactions forming new molecules that support growth and/or release energy as this matter moves through an organism.
-59-64 [Clarification Statement: Emphasis is on describing that molecules are broken apart and put back together and that in this process, energy is released.]
+[Clarification Statement: Emphasis is on describing that molecules are broken apart and put back together and that in this process, energy is released.]
 [Assessment Boundary: Assessment does not include details of the chemical reactions for photosynthesis or respiration.]
+59-64